sarahngg/chat-with-gossip-girl/README.md

 **View Demo 👉 [here](https://sarahngg.github.io/chat-with-gossip-girl/)**

 This app displays Gossip Girl's text messages in an iMessage/Messenger-themed web app, taking a modern spin on the [pilot episode](https://gossipgirl.fandom.com/wiki/Pilot) of the popular TV series.
-User can add new message from text input, click and view individual message details, and double click to delete messages.
+User can add new message from text input, hover to view individual message details, and double click to delete messages.

 ## Technologies Used

 **React JS**

 - Designed and displayed nested UI components with JSX
-- Handled events (onChange in input, onClick/onDoubleClick/)
+- Handled events (onChange in input, onMouseEnter/onMouseLeave/onDoubleClick)

 **Redux**